 The Founding Fathers created a presidential election system they believed could serve the United States and allow for a democracy while still providing a barrier between direct elections and Congressional elections.
 The Electoral College is bad for democracy because it removes the ability of U.S. citizens to directly elect their President.
 In this paper, I will explain the founding of the institution, analyze the flaws with the system, and offer alternatives that provide a more democratic than the current Electoral College.
 By analyzing various potentials for electors to act on their own accord and discussing the four elections where the Electoral College winner varied from the popular vote winner, I will explain why the Electoral College is unfit for democracy in the United States.

-The to control the presidential election process.
+The United States’ Founding Fathers created the Electoral College to control the presidential election process.
 The United States, as a democracy, should have elections in which the people elect the President freely without having a buffer between their vote and the winner of the election.
-Robert Dahl “every member must have equal and effective opportunity to vote, and all votes must be counted as equal” (Edwards, 38).
+Robert Dahl explains democracy as “every member must have equal and effective opportunity to vote, and all votes must be counted as equal” (Edwards, 38).
 By this definition, it is clear that having electors vote on behalf of the people is not democratic enough for a country that claims to be the greatest democracy in the world.
-Electoral College is bad for democracy because it does not allow citizens to elect their President.
+The Electoral College is bad for democracy because it does not allow citizens to elect their President.

 What is the Electoral College?